yamachan/jgss-hack/RTK1_Core.md

 });
 ```

-onReady service will wait the initiation of game data, then sets up itself, finally calls all registered functions in a sequential order.
+onReady service will wait the initiation of game data (end of Scene_Boot), then sets up itself, finally calls all registered functions in a sequential order.

 You don't worry about init timing and order with this service.